-The Company's sponsor has agreed to purchase an aggregate of 8,250,000 Private Placement Warrants (or 9,150,000 Private Placement Warrants if the underwriter's over-allotment option is exercised in full) at a price of \$1.00 per Private Placement Warrants, for an aggregate purchase price of \$8,250,000, or \$9,150,000 if the underwriter's over-allotment option is exercised in full, in a private placement that will close simultaneously with the closing of the Proposed Public Offering.
-The Private Placement Warrants will be identical to the warrants sold in the Proposed Public Offering except that the Private Placement Warrants, so long as they are held by the Sponsor or its permitted transferees, (i) will not be redeemable by the Company, (ii) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until 30 days after the completion of the Company's initial Business Combination, (iii) may be exercised by the holders on a cashless basis and (iv) will be entitled to registration rights.
+The Company's sponsor has agreed to purchase an aggregate of 6,250,000 Private Placement Warrants (or 7,150,000 Private Placement Warrants if the underwriters' over-allotment option is exercised in full) at a price of \$1.00 per Private Placement Warrants, for an aggregate purchase price of \$6,250,000, or \$7,150,000 if the underwriters' over-allotment option is exercised in full, in a private placement that will close simultaneously with the closing of the Proposed Public Offering.
+The Private Placement Warrants will be identical to the warrants sold in the Proposed Public Offering except that the Private Placement Warrants, so long as they are held by the Sponsor or its permitted transferees, (i) may not (including the Class A ordinary shares issuable upon exercise of these warrants), subject to certain limited exceptions, be transferred, assigned or sold by the holders until 30 days after the completion of the Company's initial Business Combination and (ii) will be entitled to registration rights.